 Research Negro spiritual songs and learn to sing one or play one on an instrument.

 Write a letter from an abolitionist in the north to a friend in the south, trying to convince him/her to change her views on slavery.

 Design a postage stamp to commemorate a black American you admire.

 Select 5-10 black Americans and create a timeline that shows how their lives overlap by marking their birth, death, and major accomplishments.

 Take a field trip to a historical museum, art museum, college, or other location that features African American themes.
 Record your time there.

 Choose a person or event from Black History Month and create an acrostic poem about him/her or the event.

 Black History Month Fun Fact Cards

-If you and your children want to learn about many of the presidents this month, check out my Black History Month Fun Fact Cards.
+If you and your children want to learn about many interesting people, check out my Black History Month Fun Fact Cards.
 This is a collection of fascinating facts that you won’t find everywhere and one of my best selling products with rave reviews.
 I guarantee you will learn some fun things along with your children while using these!
 Many teachers use them to make a bulletin board or door display.
 (Click the cover for more information.)